January 11, 2022

 Interestingly enough, his potassium and sodium levels plummeted significantly within the first 100 days of the intervention.
 However, he gradually stabilized, but it remains a question whether the stabilizing electrolytes were sourced from his bones because the body resorts to internal sources when it's short of electrolytes.

 In a different study, the research adopted another method by administering 46 obese adults a daily electrolyte supplement during the period of fast for six weeks.
 The average weight lost by the participants was 56 pounds.
-Thanks to the electrolyte supplements, they maintained normal electrolyte levels.
+Thanks to the electrolyte supplements, they maintained normal electrolyte levels while intermittent fasting.

 As you might have guessed, this will depend on the type of supplement, if it supports your fasting or breaks it.
 But generally, certain supplements are better taken when you eat.
 You want to consume these types with your meals, ensuring better absorption.
 Also, you can experience stomach upset after taking supplements such as zinc on an empty stomach.

 Unsweetened tea and black coffee contain calories, but the amount is negligible, meaning they have less than five calories.
-This makes their ability to break your fast quite unlikely.
+This makes their ability to break your fast quite unlikely while intermittent fasting.
 However, if you're a purist who wants to stick to the strictest regime, you want to take only water.
 But for those that need caffeine, coffee and tea won't do any harm.

 On the other hand, bone broth is a well-known keto fasting supplement since it provides plenty of satisfaction and replenishes minerals and nutrients while fasting.
 It contains minimal proteins and calories, lacks any carbohydrates, so taking a limiting amount during your fast won't affect your fat-burning or ketogenic benefits of fasting in any significant way.

-Regardless, you put off the bone broth entirely until you are in your eating window.
+Regardless, you put off the bone broth entirely until you are in your eating window while intermittent fasting.

-For those supporting their intermittent fasting with supplements, here are some tips to help make the most of this dietary approach.
+For those consuming supplements while intermittent fasting, here are some tips to help make the most of this dietary approach.

 Comments will be approved before showing up.